 the SCSID, by including the SCSID and a value of “Terminate” in the Status field of an SCS Status duple in an

 SCS Response frame and the dialog token in the SCS Response frame set to 0.
+The SCS Response frame shall not contain any TSPEC element.

+The AP may send an unsolicited SCS Response frame at any time to update the QoS parameters for a granted SCS stream identified by the SCSID, by including the SCSID and a value of “Success” in the Status field of an SCS Status duple in an SCS Response frame.
+The SCS Response frame shall contain a TSPEC element and the Dialog Token field shall be set to 0.